 Who needs death certificates when someone dies?
 Well, to carry out your wishes and begin managing your estate, the executor of your will needs a copy of your death certificate.
 The process for obtaining a death certificate usually includes:

-To avoid the hustle and bustle of getting a death certificate in person from a government office, simply fill out this form to apply for a death certificate online right now.
-Read our post about obtaining a death certificate online for more information.
+To avoid the hustle and bustle of getting a death certificate in person from a government office, simply fill out a form to apply for a death certificate and read our post about obtaining a death certificate online for more information.